mukkino/itch-batch-downloader/README.md

 - downloaded files are checked with the online version. if they are identical, they will be skipped
 - for binding your games to your account (itch.io does not do that automatically with bundles) you should install an user script extension (like [Tampermonkey](https://www.tampermonkey.net/) for [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) or for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)) and a user scripts which can bind games automatically to your account, like "[itch.io bundle to library](https://greasyfork.org/en/scripts/427686-itch-io-bundle-to-library)".
 It allows you to add all the items in a single page in just one click.
-This way you can add page by page (very large bundles with 500+ items should be around 30 pages, so you can add all those items in a fraction of the clicks)
+This way you can add page by page (very large bundles with 500+ items should be around 30 pages, so you can add all those items in a fraction of the clicks).
+This script will download all of the items you have under "https://itch.io/my-purchases" and bundles initially are not in there (your library) until items are not added one by one by or using the script here above
 - for exporting cookies, there is the addon "[cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/)" for Firefox or "[Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid?hl=en)" for Chrome
+- once you start downloading something, you will notice in the same folder as your downloads, a file called itch-batch-downloader-track.txt.
+This file contains a number and is basically the number of the download currently being processed.
+If you would like to restart the downloads from the first item, just delete the file or change the number to the download number of the item you are interered in.
+You can obtain a list of the downloads and their order by activating the debug more (see below)

 ## Known bugs and caveats